nxt3d/ERCs/ERCS/erc-draft_onchainredirect.md

 ## Motivation

 Cross-chain interactions between smart contracts are becoming more common.
-Existing solutions that rely on off-chain mechanisms such as URLs are unsuitable for decentralized censorship-resistant applications requiring purely onchain redirection.
+Existing solutions that rely on off-chain mechanisms such as URLs are unsuitable for decentralized, censorship-resistant applications requiring purely onchain redirection.
 This EIP provides a standardized method to perform cross-chain smart contract interactions, creating a modular framework without requiring off-chain services.

 ## Specification